kubeshop/monokle/docs/images.md

 # Working with Images

-Monokle has a dedicated Images panel which can be accessed from the left menu:
+Monokle Desktop has a dedicated Images panel which can be accessed from the left menu:

 ![Images Panel](img/images-panel-1-8-0.png)